royalfork/royalfork.github.io/_drafts/ecc.md

 Unlike

-// TODO include equations after graphs
 // small note on inifinity in group addition
 // describe the digital signature algorithm
-// every graph has "graph info"
-// remove modulus mathematics explanation (link to wikipedia if people want to learn more)

 // highlight KEY IDEAS:
   // - an elliptic curve is nothing more than: Point = Multiplier * Public Generator Point